sp-tarkov/build/README.md

 # SPT Build Project - CI/CD Overview

-This guide outlines the Continuous Integration (CI) and Continuous Deployment (CD) setup for the SPT-AKI project.
-It automates and streamlines processes across three key repositories: [SPT-AKI/Server](https://dev.sp-tarkov.com/SPT-AKI/Server), [SPT-AKI/Modules](https://dev.sp-tarkov.com/SPT-AKI/Modules), and [SPT-AKI/Launcher](https://dev.sp-tarkov.com/SPT-AKI/Launcher), utilizing Gitea Actions for efficient operations.
+This guide outlines the Continuous Integration (CI) and Continuous Deployment (CD) setup for the SPT project.
+It automates and streamlines processes across three key repositories: [sp-tarkov/server](https://github.com/sp-tarkov/server), [sp-tarkov/modules](https://github.com/sp-tarkov/modules), and [sp-tarkov/launcher](https://github.com/sp-tarkov/launcher), utilizing GitHub Actions for efficient operations.

-**Why Gitea Actions?** Gitea Actions integrates directly with our workflow, automating the compile, build, and deployment phases.
-This ensures every update is processed accurately and deployed swiftly, minimizing manual effort and error potential.

 The following sections detail our CI/CD pipeline, highlighting how each update moves from development through to deployment, ensuring consistency and reliability in the build process.

 ## Understanding the CI/CD Pipeline

-The CI/CD pipeline of the SPT-AKI project is engineered for tag-based release builds, navigating the complexity of synchronizing three distinct repositories.
+The CI/CD pipeline of the SPT project is engineered for tag-based release builds, navigating the complexity of synchronizing three distinct repositories.
 The pipeline operates through several key stages:

 1. **Tag Verification**: Confirms the presence of a specific tag across all three project repositories.
 2. **Repository Cloning**: Retrieves the repositories at their respective tagged states, ensuring that the build reflects the exact version intended for release.